 In an uncontested divorce, both parties agree on how to split their possessions, and the court is not required to step in and divide assets and determine child custody.
 Uncontested divorces are quicker, easier, and cheaper than contested divorces.

 Divorce actions are much more than just filling in the blanks – divorcing spouses need to be protected far into the future, and if there are children, you need to ensure that their well-being is safeguarded as well.
 Even though a divorce can proceed as an uncontested case, it is still a life-impacting experience and should be handled by an experienced and knowledgeable attorney.
 All of our cases are handled by one of our knowledgeable and experienced family law attorneys.
 However, attorney representation in uncontested divorces does not have to be expensive.

-One solution that we offer is a flat fee divorce.
-This option is available to divorcing couples when there is an uncontested divorce and agreement between the parties.
 In an uncontested divorce, both parties agree to the divorce and choose not to fight it in court.
 The divorce agreement would detail the terms of the divorce including child custody and visitation, child support, spousal support, and the division of marital property and debts.
 An uncontested divorce requires the cooperation of both parties since both parties have to sign the final Agreement.

 The primary issues to be decided during a divorce are alimony or spousal support, division of marital assets, division of debts, child custody, visitation and parenting plans, and child support.
 When spouses agree, they can usually obtain a divorce quickly.
 More typically, however, divorcing spouses have disputes regarding their post-marriage financial arrangements and the care and custody of their children.